-She holds a BSc. in Irrigation Engineering from Chapingo Autonomous University (UACh) in Mexico.
-She specialised on wastewater treatment, sludge and reuse in Agriculture.
-She did a topography study in two indigenous communities for projecting the main lines of a sanitary and drinkable water system.
+She is a Mixe indigenous woman from Oaxaca, Mexico.
+She holds a BSc. in Irrigation Engineering from Chapingo Autonomous University (UACh).
+She specialised on wastewater treatment, sludge and water reuse in Agriculture.
+As part of her BSc. social service, she did a topography study in two indigenous communities for projecting a sanitary and drinkable water system.

 From 2008 to 2010, she worked as a research assistant, consultant and irrigation specialist.
 She participated as an irrigation specialist and logistics coordinator for an “Irrigation technology transfer project” in Mexico.

 In 2010, she was the first indigenous Fulbright awardee in Mexico for graduate studies in the U.S. She pursued a MSc. in Agricultural and Biosystems Engineering at the University of Arizona specializing in water management and biofuels production.
 Her research focussed on developing crop coefficients based on the GDD concept vs photosensitivity, testing different planting/harvest dates and testing the effect of water stress on bioethanol production from different sweet sorghum.

 Since 2012 she has worked in international development for NGOs like the International Maize and Wheat Improvement Centre (Agricultural Extension and ICT4D), Value for Women (Social Inclusion Specialist), and the Oversees Development Institute (Translator) for different projects in Latin America.
 Currently, she works as a Community Specialist for the Global Landscapes Forum where she brings together several local actions around the world and key stakeholders on Climate Action and Landscape Restauration.